 Under this component of the project the Government of Guinea will be able to use LDCF resources to procure, install and/or rehabilitate critical infrastructure required to build and/or strengthen the climate-related observational network.
 In all equipment purchases an assessment of existing equipment will be made, noting the manufacturer, whether it is still working and whether the NHMS has an interest in continuing with particular makes/models.
 This will need to be weighed against the costs of potentially cheaper solutions and the added costs of training personnel to service different products.
-This component will build on the work undertaken through the UNDP and METAGRI support to the Guinea Meteorology department and the Early Warning System Demonstration Project as detailed in the baseline projects listed previously.
+This component will build on the work undertaken through the UNDP and METAGRI support to the Guinea Meteorology department as detailed in the baseline projects listed previously.

-Building upon the baseline projects mentioned above and the equipment they have installed, the LDCF funds will be used to scale-up, procure and install appropriate infrastructure, to improve access to climate and environmental information for a functioning EWS.
+LDCF funds will be used to procure and install appropriate infrastructure to improve access to climate and environmental information for a functioning EWS.
 In the context of climate change and variability, access to and understanding of agro-meteorological information is a prerequisite for productive and efficient management and decision-making concerning the agro-sylvo-pastoral activities.
-These equipment are meant to complement the EUMETSAT Satellite receiver, the PUMA station and the Conakry Airport system for monitoring of the aviation weather parameters installed by the baseline projects mentioned above, to support the Guinean National Directorate of Meteorology (DNM) to provide populations (including farmers) and decision makers with quality hydometeorological information and services to allow them to anticipate climate variability and change-induced disasters, and to take appropriate measures to face to the impacts of these climate risks.
+The Guinean National Directorate of Meteorology (DNM) aims to provide populations (including farmers) and decision makers with quality hydo-meteorological information and services to allow them to anticipate climate variability and change-induced disasters, and to take appropriate measures to face to the impacts of these climate risks.
 These include:

-- Early warning of severe storms, flood events and drought periods in Guinea: this responds to a concern raised by rural stakeholders and aims to satisfy certain specific applications in agriculture, livestock and forestry, DRR like the agro climatic zoning, the elaboration of crop calendars, the monitoring of fodder resources for livestock, identification of favorable periods for early bushfires; early identification of heavy rains, storms and floods, and monitoring of the water courses. - Seasonal forecasts: the national meteorology system has currently two (2) forecast models.
-Two homogeneous zones (zone 1 and zone 2) have been identified from the indices of SST de NINO 3
+• Early warning of drought periods and flood events in Guinea: this responds to a concern raised by rural stakeholders and aims to satisfy certain specific applications in agriculture, livestock and forestry, DRR like the agro climatic zoning, the elaboration of crop calendars, the monitoring of fodder resources for livestock, identification of favorable periods for early bushfires; early identification of heavy rains, storms and floods, and monitoring of the water courses.

-- and EOF3 which seem to give the strongest signals concerning rain in Guinea. - Production and diffusion of agro-meteorological information and advice: these allow farmers to integrate the influence of atmospheric parameters on ecosystems.
+- Seasonal forecasts: the national meteorology system has currently two (2) forecast models.
+Two homogeneous zones (zone 1 and zone 2) have been identified from the indices of SST de NINO 3 and EOF3 which seem to give the strongest signals concerning rain in Guinea. - Production and diffusion of agro-meteorological information and advice: these allow farmers to integrate the influence of atmospheric parameters on ecosystems.
 This is necessary for the improvement of agriculture and the sustainable management of natural resources.
 Furthermore, national and regional forecast bulletins need to be produced by the DNM and diffused by the rural radios in local languages.

-Details of this procurement will be clarified during the project preparation phase depending on the required types of EWS (e.g. for floods, drought, severe weather etc.), existing infrastructures and telecommunications, capacity to utilize the equipment and associated data and the necessity to collect the data according to GCOS standards and to share with the Regional and World Climatic Data Centers the data collected.
+Details of this procurement will be clarified during the project preparation phase depending on the required types of EWS (e.g. for floods, drought, severe weather etc.), existing infrastructure and telecommunications, capacity to utilize the equipment and associated data and the necessity to collect the data according to GCOS standards and to share with the Regional and World Climatic Data Centers the data collected.
 Additionally, during the PPG phase potential climate change hotspots (where both vulnerabilities and hazards are expected to be high) will be considered when deciding where to place infrastructure e.g. meteorological stations in vulnerable regions etc.